 Be aware that Hurricane winds can cause trees and branches to fall, so before a hurricane trim or remove damaged trees and limbs to keep you and your property safe.

 Secure loose rain gutters and downspouts and clear any clogged areas or debris to prevent water damage to your property.
 This can also help keep them lighter and not fall under the weight of all the rain.
+Hurricanes can be a daunting experience for a lot of people and if you decide to stay in your home, you need to make sure that all of the exterior systems like your guttering are working efficiently.
+Too much water in your gutters can increase the chances of water damage, which can result in further problems that you don’t need.
+By contacting someone similar to this Clean Pro Gutter Cleaning Baltimore company regularly can help to make sure that your gutter is free from anything that could have an impact on how it works, especially in the event of a hurricane.
 Reduce property damage by retrofitting to secure and reinforce the roof, windows and doors, including the garage doors.
 Plywood over windows or close storm shutters if your house has them, this can protect them from wind and debris.
 If you are construction inclined, hurricane clips can be installed in your attic to help secure your roof to the house.
 You can also brace your garage door and doors that lead outside with planks to keep it from blowing in.
 You should also close all interior doors to compartmentalize the house.
 If your doors sustain any damage remember to contact a company like Spark Garage Doors – Repair & Installation straight away.
 This way, if a window does break in one area, the remaining areas will have protection against the elements coming in.
 Purchasing a portable generator or installing a generator for use during power outages is also a good idea.
 Remember to keep generators and other alternate power/heat sources outside, at least 20 feet away from windows and doors and protected from moisture.
 You should never try to power the house wiring by plugging a generator into a wall outlet.
 If power does go out, use a flashlight.
 Candles are a fire hazard.

 Keeping food and water safe